What Your Customers Want From Your Customer Service

 “Always keep in mind the old retail adage: Customers remember the service a lot longer than they remember the price.” - Lauren Freedman, President of the E-tailing Group

 With digital solutions thriving, your customers have unprecedented power.
 The tech industry — whether intended or unintended — has allowed the rise in expectations, with the customer sitting squarely at the wheel.

 Customers have ubiquitous access to many options.
 They can easily find a different brand.
 They can research companies that offer the best service, compare reviews, or follow social recommendations from friends and influencers.
 This "control" puts enormous pressure on companies to meet and exceed customer expectations.

 Beyond timely responses, customers are looking to feel seen and heard.
-Companies who focus on a customer-centric approach find that they are 60% more profitable than companies who don’t (6).
+Companies that focus on a customer-centric approach find that they are 60% more profitable than companies that don’t.
 And customers are four times more likely to jump to a competitor if they don’t feel like they’re getting the personal service they expect.

 Customer service is now beyond simply responding, but giving consumers an experience that feels personal.

 Customers don’t have the time or desire to come back a second time.
 They want the right answer and full resolution the first time — also known as First Call Resolution (FCR).

 No matter the point in a customer's lifecycle, they want to be able to reach you — whether they’re checking out a product or following up on their order.
 Being available 24/7 to customers allows you to secure their trust and their business — both now and in the future.

 Customer expectations are higher than ever - and they will only continue to rise; making now an unparalleled time of customer service innovation.
 It is necessary that businesses align their customer service operations with these innovations in order to meet the ever-rising standards customers have.
 By failing to do so, businesses risk losing their customer base as well as the opportunity to gain a larger one.